SleeplessOne1917/lemmy-bot/README.md

 ### Like Me Bot

-This example bot will like users' posts adn comments on request.
+This example bot will like users' posts and comments on request.
 Users can subscribe and unsubscribe to the liking by messaging the bot.

 ```typescript
 import LemmyBot, { Vote } from 'lemmy-bot';